ElasticSearch Connector for SSIS

 Video Tutorial - Integrate ElasticSearch data in SSIS

-• How to download / install required driver for ElasticSearch integration in SSIS
+• How to download and install the required PowerPack for ElasticSearch integration in SSIS

 Prerequisites